harmenhilversalten/bomberman-rust-tournament/Docs/examples/README.md

     └── services_tests.rs
 ```

-`services` expose traits and basic implementations. `providers` offer
-external data, while `processors` combine these pieces into higher level
-logic. `adapters` translate between interfaces.
-Models and helper functions can be added as needed.
-This layout
-keeps units small and straightforward to test.
+Services expose traits and baseline implementations.
+Providers offer external data while processors combine these pieces into higher level logic.
+Adapters translate between interfaces when needed.
+Helpers and models host utilities and data structures.
+This layout keeps units small and straightforward to test.

+## Adding a New Service
+1. Define a trait in `src/services` or `src/providers`.
+2. Implement the trait in its own module.
+3. Expose the trait and implementation from the corresponding `mod.rs`.
+4. Register the implementation in `container.rs` or expose a constructor so processors can use it.

+## Running Tests
-Run the tests with:
+Run the tests from the repository root with:

 ```bash
 cargo test --manifest-path Docs/examples/example_crate/Cargo.toml
 ```

-This crate is intended as reference code for agents wanting to build
-manageable, well-structured crates.